Jaguars turning to Blake Bortles for season finale at Texans

 It could be his last.

-Coach Doug Marrone announced Wednesday that Bortles will start the season finale at Houston (10-5), giving the embattled quarterback a chance to close out the season on a positive note.
+Coach Doug Marrone announced Wednesday that Bortles will start the season finale at Houston (10-5), giving the embattled quarterback a chance to close out a subpar season on a positive note.

-"We just feel like his mobility will give us a better chance," Marrone said.
+"The toughest part about it is you have no idea," Bortles said about his future with the franchise.
+"It's not like anybody tells me anything or talks to my agent or tells him what they're going to do with me, so it's kind of just unknown.
+I would imagine most people that go through situations like this or anything close to it, there's just a lot of unknown.

+"Obviously, here, right now, got one more chance, one more opportunity to play this week and finish this year out and then kind of they're in control of what happens for me next, so whatever happens I'll be ready."

+Marrone said Bortles' mobility gives the Jaguars (5-10) a "better chance" against the Texans.

 Bortles came off the bench at Miami last Sunday and led Jacksonville (5-10) to the go-ahead score in a 17-7 victory .
-The fifth-year pro completed 5 of 6 passes for 39 yards and carried four times for 25 yards, including scampers of 14 and 13 yards on a field-goal drive that broke a 7-all tie.
+He completed 5 of 6 passes for 39 yards and carried four times for 25 yards, including scampers of 14 and 13 yards on a field-goal drive that broke a 7-all tie.

-Kessler led the Jaguars to two touchdowns in 37 possessions as the starter.
-He completed 65 percent of his passes for 709 yards, with two touchdowns and two interceptions.
-He also was sacked 22 times, including 18 in four starts.

-Bortles has completed 61 percent of his passes for 2,611 yards, with 13 TDs and 10 INTs.
-He has been sacked 28 times and lost four fumbles.

-Because of his inconsistency, it seems Bortles will unlikely return to Jacksonville in 2019.
-The third overall pick in the 2014 NFL draft is due to count $21 million against the salary cap next season.
-The Jags can save $9.5 million by cutting him with a post-June 1 designation, making his cap hit only $11.5 million in dead money.
+Bortles has been up and down in five seasons, posting a 24-48 career record.
+Because of his inconsistency, it seems unlikely he will return to Jacksonville in 2019.
+The third overall pick in the 2014 NFL draft also is due to count $21 million against the salary cap, and the Jags can save $9.5 million by cutting him with a post-June 1 designation.

+"I signed a contract here for three years so I've got every reason and purpose in my mind to play here for that amount of time or until they let me go," Bortles said.
+"Then I'll figure that out."

 Jacksonville is expected to select a quarterback early in the draft and sign a veteran to start until the rookie is ready.